 In 1999, the Court began the Carteens program in cooperation with The Ohio State University Extension Office.
-"Car" stands for "caution and responsibility" while "teens" stands for teenagers who help prepare and present the program.
+"Car" stands for "caution and responsibility," while "teens" stands for teenagers who help prepare and present the program.
 Carteens is a diversion program in which the Belmont County Juvenile Court refers first-time traffic offenders for moving violations such as speeding (if under 21 miles per hour over the limit), stop sign violations, and failure to control without injury.
 The Court determines which cases are to be diverted to the Carteens Program.

-By attending this three-hour program with a parent, custodian, or guardian, the juvenile may be able to avoid having their traffic offense reported to the Bureau of Motor Vehicles.
-Classes are held approximately twice per month at The Ohio State University Extension office.
+reported to the Bureau of Motor Vehicles.
+Classes are held approximately twice monthly at The Ohio State University Extension office.
 A \$75.00 fee is required to be paid at the time of attendance.
-All monies collected are retained by The Ohio State University Extension office to operate the program.
-Successful attendance and cooperation with the program if referred through diversion will result in the dismissal of the juvenile traffic case.
+The Ohio State University Extension office retains all monies collected to operate the program.
+Successful attendance and cooperation with the program, if referred through diversion, will result in the dismissal of the juvenile traffic case.
 For traffic offenses not eligible for diversion the Judge can refer the youth to Carteens as part of the sentencing for educational purposes.

 The Ohio State Highway Patrol and local law enforcement are supportive of this program and often provide speakers.
 Films, pictures, and night vision goggles are part of the program to educate teens on the risks of driving irresponsibly.
 The Carteens' goal is to reduce the number of repeat traffic offenders by increasing awareness of traffic safety issues.
-This program is self-funded with 113 juveniles referred in 2023.
+This program is self-funded with 106 juveniles referred in 2024.